Asset Giant

 Open the project you want to plan for (Projects → open the project, or see How to Add and Manage Projects).
 On the Edit Project page you’ll see a Book kit for this project button in the top-right actions.

-Clicking it takes you straight to the Calendar and opens the Kit booking modal with:
+Clicking it takes you straight to the Calendar and opens the booking form with:

 From there you simply add the assets you want to reserve and save.
 Because the project is already chosen, every asset you add is reserved against that project in one action — no need to set the project on each booking by hand.